thremulation-station/thremulation-docs/docs/index.md

 # What is it?

-Thremulation Station is an approachable and ***small-scale threat emulation and detection range*** to emulate and detect adversary activity.
-Leveraging tools such as VirtualBox and Vagrant Multi-Machine, you can to deploy a _reasonably sized_ local testing environment to _both_ emulate and detect bad things on various guest operating systems.
+Thremulation Station is an approachable and small-scale threat emulation and detection range.
+It primarily uses Elastic Security and Atomic Redteam to emulate and detect adversary activity.

+The project is a collection of existing tools like VirtualBox and Vagrant an to deploy a local testing environment that requires only a _reasonably_ spec'd machine.

+The bottom line: Cyber Threat Detection for your ***laptop***.

 <br>
 <p align="center">